Hidden spectral symmetries and mode stability of subextremal Kerr(-dS) black holes: Subextremal Kerr-de Sitter black holes

 \subsection{Epilogue: mass symmetries within the MST method}

-In this section, we provide an alternative proof of Corollary~\ref{lemma:hidden-symmetry-KdS} based not on hypergeometric polynomial expansions of Proposition~\ref{prop:hypergeometric-expansion} but on the matching of hypergeometric expansions.
+In this section, we provide an alternative proof of Corollary~\ref{lemma:hidden-symmetry-KdS} based not on the global hypergeometric expansions of Proposition~\ref{prop:hypergeometric-expansion} but on the matching of local hypergeometric expansions.
 In the study of quasinormal modes on Kerr-de Sitter, this method was first introduced by Suzuki, Tagasuki and Umetsu \cite{Suzuki1999,Suzuki2000}, but it is known as the MST method after the work \cite{Mano1996} in Kerr.

 Let us fix $M>0$, $|a|<M$, $s\in\frac12\mathbb{Z}$, $m-s\in\mathbb{Z}$, $\omega\in\mathbb{C}\backslash\{0\}$ with $\Re\omega\geq 0$ and $\Im\omega\geq 0$, and $\lambdabar\in\mathbb{C}$, assuming additionally that $s\leq 0$ if $\Re\omega=m\upomega_+$.
 To aid the reader, we write the MST quantities $\gamma$, $\delta$, $\epsilon$, $\omega_H$ and $v$ in \cite{Suzuki1999,Suzuki2000} in terms of the quantities identified in \eqref{eq:SQCD-masses-KdS}: